Kenneth Fang

-Dr Kenneth Fang Hung GBS CBE JP (方鏗; November 20, 1938 - August 28, 2022) was a Hong Kong billionaire industrialist, politician, and philanthropist.
+Kenneth Fang Hung GBS CBE JP (方鏗; November 20, 1938 - August 28, 2022) was a Hong Kong billionaire industrialist, politician, and philanthropist.
 He was known as the "King of Textiles".

 Early life

 Fang was born on November 20, 1938, in Xiaohai Town, Nantong City, Jiangsu Province.
 He lived in Hong Kong from the 1950s onward.
 For his early education, he graduated from Pui Ching Secondary School in 1956.
 Fang received a Bachelor of Science from the University of Michigan and a Masters of Science in chemical engineering from the Massachusetts Institute of Technology.

 Family background

 The Fang family with roots in Haimen, Nantong, Jiangsu, China has long had a prominent position in Hong Kong.
 They are deemed by Forbes as "the largest amongst the dozen-or-so of families that dominate Asia's textile industry".

 Fang's father, Fang Shui Chow (Chinese: 方肇周), made his first fortune in the yarn trade in Shanghai.
 Fang Shui Chow later moved to Hong Kong on the eve of the Communist takeover in 1949, shipping hundreds of the most technologically advanced cotton spindles to the entrepôt before his arrival.
 He later founded S.C.
 Fang & Sons that same year, which became Hong Kong’s largest textile maker.
 He was regarded as one of the pioneers of Hong Kong's 20th century industrial boom.
-One of Fang's brothers is Vincent Fang, who inherited and serves as the Chief Executive of the Toppy Group, overseeing the family's multi-billion-dollar apparel retailing operations.
-He is also notably the former chairman & leader of the Liberal Party of Hong Kong, and a former member of the Legislative Council of Hong Kong.
+One of Fang's brothers is Vincent Fang, who inherited and was the chief executive of the Toppy Group, overseeing the family's multi-billion-dollar apparel retailing operations.
+He is also the former chairman & leader of the Liberal Party of Hong Kong, and a former member of the Legislative Council of Hong Kong.